-The largest number of negative findings relate to the audit of revenue and receivables and impairment testing.
+Our negative findings relate to impairment testing and the audit of revenue and receivables.

 Figure 2 shows the areas we reviewed and the frequency of our findings this year and last year.

 Figure 2: Key audit areas with negative findings, and key audit areas reviewed in the 12 months to 30 June 2021 and the 12 months to 30 June 2020